codepath/android_guides/Debugging-Exceptions-within-your-App.md

 ## Debugging Procedure

 Now that we filtered our logs for errors.
-Let's get started fixing our crash!
-The steps are outlined below:
+Let's get started fixing our app's crash!
+The basic steps for diagnosing and resolving a crash are outlined below:

 1. Find the final exception stack trace within the Android Monitor (logcat)
 2. Identify the exception type, message, and file with line number